Ukraine's first lady Olena Zelenska issues plea to the world: 'STOP WAR'

 Whereas imploring the West to assist Ukraine, she has not shied away from criticizing Western leaders for being silent in response to Putin’s crackdown on the rights of his personal residents and his earlier encroachments of her nation’s borders.

-“At this time, our nation and our civilians pay a really excessive value for the silence and hesitation relating to this concern.
-Yesterday, it was harmless girls and kids within the maternity hospital in Mariupol.
-We have now misplaced greater than 71 youngsters due to the Russian struggle — it’s genocide of the Ukrainian folks,” Zelenska wrote to ABC Information.
+“Right this moment, our nation and our civilians pay a really excessive value for the silence and hesitation relating to this concern.
+Yesterday, it was harmless girls and youngsters within the maternity hospital in Mariupol.
+We’ve misplaced greater than 71 youngsters due to the Russian warfare — it’s genocide of the Ukrainian individuals,” Zelenska wrote to ABC Information.

-She added, “Furthermore thousands and thousands of persons are struggling in Mariupol, Kharkiv, Irpin, Sumy and different cities.
+She added, “Furthermore tens of millions of persons are struggling in Mariupol, Kharkiv, Irpin, Sumy and different cities.
 They do not have water, meals and medication.
-Russian troopers are blocking humanitarian support.
+Russian troopers are blocking humanitarian help.
 We have to cease it.
 By saying ‘we,’ I imply the entire world.”

 “Leaders have misplaced their likelihood for respect.
 However you haven’t but!”
 Zelenska mentioned.
-“At this time, the important thing life selections are made within the places of work of people that YOU elected as leaders in your nations.
-These are YOU who gave and hold giving the proper to behave in your behalf.
-And when they don’t act, after they let our children die — these are YOU who give them this proper.”
+“Right this moment, the important thing life selections are made within the workplaces of people that YOU elected as leaders in your international locations.
+These are YOU who gave and hold giving the best to behave in your behalf.
+And when they don’t act, after they let our youngsters die — these are YOU who give them this proper.”

-She mentioned it “is crucial” for the West to know that Ukraine “is now defending Europe and our shared values.”
+She mentioned it “is crucial” for the West to grasp that Ukraine “is now defending Europe and our shared values.”

-“Each day of our battle will increase the value that Ukraine pays for securing these values,” Zelenska wrote.
-“Certainly, on this battle as a nation, we develop into stronger and more durable.
-I want the sanctions in opposition to Russia from the U.S. and E.U. develop into the identical: stronger and more durable.”
+“Day-after-day of our struggle will increase the value that Ukraine pays for securing these values,” Zelenska wrote.
+“Certainly, on this struggle as a nation, we change into stronger and more durable.
+I want the sanctions in opposition to Russia from the U.S. and E.U. change into the identical: stronger and more durable.”

-She repeated her husband’s name for NATO to impose a no-fly zone over Ukraine, a request that has been rejected by the White Home and the worldwide neighborhood for fears it may begin World Battle III if a Russian navy jet is shot down in a confrontation with U.S. and NATO plane imposing such a zone.
+She repeated her husband’s name for NATO to impose a no-fly zone over Ukraine, a request that has been rejected by the White Home and the worldwide neighborhood for fears it might begin World Conflict III if a Russian army jet is shot down in a confrontation with U.S. and NATO plane implementing such a zone.

-“We ask NATO to shut our sky on behalf of all of the folks of Ukraine, or at the very least present us with plane so we will defend our sky by ourselves,” Zelenska wrote.
+“We ask NATO to shut our sky on behalf of all of the individuals of Ukraine, or no less than present us with plane so we will defend our sky by ourselves,” Zelenska wrote.

 ‘You’re giving life within the bomb shelters’